dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 Each commit should represent a single logical (atomic) change: this makes your changes easier to review.

-* Try to avoid unrelated cleanups (e.g., typo fixes or style nits) in the same commit that makes f
+* Try to avoid unrelated cleanups (e.g., typo fixes or style nits) in the same commit that makes functional changes.
+  While t